RedCreator37/HTMLNotepadFX/README.md

 ## Requirements

-Notepad is built on Java 11 and JavaFX (actually open source version of both, ie. OpenJDK and OpenJFX).
+NotepadFX is built on Java 11 and JavaFX (actually open source version of both, ie. OpenJDK and OpenJFX).

 You'll have to manually install JavaFX since it's no longer bundled with JDK.
 Also, if you'd like to make an executable you'll have to either do a "fat jar" (a jar with all dependencies included)